cookwherever/cookwherever/wiki/content/books/the-food-lab/chapter-1.md

 5. Press potatoes with rubber spatula
 6. [[season|Season]] potatoes with salt and pepper
 7. Cook
-	* Until: Potatoes are deep golden brown and crispy on the first side [1]
+	* Until: Potatoes are deep golden brown and crispy on the first side
+	* Note: Use the rubber spatula to gently lift the potatoes to peer under them
 	* Time: 7 minutes
 	* Also: Swirl and shake the pan occasionally
 	* Also: Bring plate to arms reach